-ISEM 3007 e-MARKETING (3, 3, 0)
+e-MARKETING (3, 3, 0)

-Objectives: The continuous and rapid introduction of electronic media, new technology platforms,
+Objectives: The continuous and rapid introduction of electronic media, new technology platforms, data sources, AI, machine learning, and media consumption devices have significantly changed the way we do marketing campaigns.

 In view of this challenge, the course is designed to provide students with the knowledge of the fundamental and critical impacts of the newly emerging electronic media landscape.
-Prevailing techniques of understanding online consumer behaviors and the essential steps of planning e-marketing campaigns (e.g., setting goals and objectives, monitoring and enalyzing campaign performance) are emphasized.
+Prevailing techniques of understanding online consumer behaviors and the essential steps of planning e-marketing campaigns (e.g., setting goals and objectives, monitoring and analyzing campaign performance) are emphasized.